- About Us

 There are lots of places across the campuses where your son/daughter can buy a healthy lunch or snacks or just sit to eat their own lunch.
 The average cost for a nutritious main meal would be £2.95 or a healthy sandwich meal deal would be from £2.00 (sandwich, fruit and a drink)

 All campuses have a number of vending machines supplying hot/cold drinks and healthy snacks.

 The Learner Services team reinforces the work of the Progression Coach by providing a range of services to support students.
 They offer help and advice in a number of areas:

-South Staffordshire College has three LRCs (Library Resource Centres); they are situated at the Cannock Crown House Campus, Rodbaston Campus and Tamworth Campus.
+South Staffordshire College has three LRCs (Library Resource Centres); they are situated at both Cannock Campuses, Rodbaston Campus and Tamworth Campus.
 They carry a range of resources to support the subjects delivered at that site.
 Each LRC has computers and quiet areas which may be booked for private study.